 The Early Intervention Specialist (EIS) Individualized Professional Development Plan (IPDP) Credentialing module is a streamlined and self-paced process for certifying an EIS employed by Texas ECI contractors.
 Learning activities, observations and demonstrations are directly related to the job responsibilities of an EIS by building on what you learned in MIW as you follow the story of a new child and her family.

 Support for Supervisors

-Supervisors can utilize the guidelines to assist EISs through the credentialing process.
+Supervisors can utilize the guidelines (PDF) to assist EISs through the credentialing process.
 It provides a(n):

 - overview of EIS supervision standards,

 - answer key with screen shots for activities that do not have feedback within the module, and

 - document to log supervision related to the activities the EIS completes.